joshbrunty/joshbrunty.github.io/_posts/2020-12-26-reporting.md

 ## **Other Considerations**

 ### Appendices
 Good appendices can make or break a good report.
-It's a good rule of thumb is to reserve exhibits A and B for my CV and Evidence Chain of Custody, respectively.
-Certainly not necessary, but it makes it so I always remember to include them in my reports.
-You will need to include a PDF copy of any automated, tool-generated reports in your appendices as well.
+It's a good rule of thumb is to reserve exhibits A and B for your CV and Evidence Chain of Custody, respectively.
+Certainly not necessary, but it makes it so you always remember to include them in my reports *(and work from the same template)*.
+You will need to include a PDF copy of any automated, tool-generated reports (i.e. Cellebrite, Axiom, Autopsy) in your appendices as well.
 A very good practice when you are including your evidence into your report is to include hyperlinks to exhibits/figures/tables etc. Make sure you test and validate that the hyperlinks work properly so when your report is being reviewed, the reader can navigate easily to the evidence that you are including in your report.

 ### Formatting
 Reports should include a page number with a total page accountability (*i.e. 6 of 7, 7 of 7*).
 This will ensure that if a page is removed or separated from your report that it will be easy to spot if that were to occur.
 A common header and/or footer with distinguishings such as an agency logo, address, examiner name, etc. is also good practice.
 A title similar to “Report of Examination,” to provide an immediate and accurate identification of the information being provided should also be included.
 [SWGDE](https://drive.google.com/file/d/1_O1WxWa1FTkOqDPJ3n1aul5VXkGlTAZh/view) also defines General information elements which include: